webcpu/HaskellRed/README.md

 %./ >>>= [read filterTestFiles includeFiles]
 ```

-For more documentation, please refer to Haskell documentation and the test cases in HaskellRed.
+For more documentation, please refer to Haskell documentation and the test cases of HaskellRed.

 # Development
 ## Test